Skip to main content

 Frequently asked questions

-The original timber piles that support the deck are decaying.
+The original timber piles that supported the deck were decaying.
 Over time, the poor condition of the piles could prohibit large trucks and emergency vehicles from crossing, which eventually would require the bridge to be shut down completely.

 Previous weight limits include: